-- 28. The expected global impact is that more people in cities and human settlements, including people living in informal settlements and slums and those affected by humanitarian crises and climate impacts, prosper and have their lives transformed through increased access to adequate housing, land, and basic services for all. - 29.
+- 28. The expected global impact is that more people in cities and human settlements, in particular those in vulnerable situations, including people living in informal settlements and slums and those affected by humanitarian crises and climate impacts, prosper and have their lives transformed through increased access to adequate housing, land, and basic services for all. - 29.
 The impact areas below mirror the key challenges global society faces.
-Through its strategic focus and in the context of sustainable urbanization, the organization aims to contribute to the
+Through its strategic focus and in the context of sustainable urbanization, the organization aims to contribute to the efforts of other multilateral actors, including United Nations entities leading in these areas, to achieve an impact on people's lives in these domains.